Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Introduction

 In the context of core-collapse supernovae where parity-violating effects can be relevant~\cite{Yamamoto:2015gzz}, the general relativistic form of the CKT for left-handed neutrinos with collisions has been systematically constructed based on the Standard Model of particle physics~\cite{Yamamoto:2020zrs} and applied to uncover novel chiral transport phenomena~\cite{Yamamoto:2021hjs,Matsumoto:2022lyb,Yamamoto:2022yva}.
-So far, the effects of interactions have been focused on the collision term, which is related to the imaginary part of the retarded self-energy.
-On the other hand, the real part of the retarded self-energy and the one-point potential term may also modify the free-streaming part and on-shell conditions of the CKT; in the case of the conventional kinetic theory, see ref.~\cite{Blaizot:2001nr}.
+However, the previous CKT is not yet complete as it misses other potentially relevant chiral transport phenomena.
+One such example is the spin Hall effect of neutrinos induced by the density gradient, which has not been appreciated in the literature so far, to our knowledge.
+To derive a more generic Lorentz-covariant CKT that can describe the neutrino spin Hall effect and other chiral transport phenomena unexplored so far, further extension of the CKT is necessary by including the full self-energy corrections and quantum corrections systematically.
+Such an extension also modifies the free-streaming part and on-shell conditions of the CKT; in the case of the conventional kinetic theory, see Ref.~\cite{Blaizot:2001nr}.

-In this paper, we first derive the general CKT for chiral fermions with collisions incorporating such self-energy corrections from quantum field theories.
+In this paper, we derive the general CKT for chiral fermions with collisions incorporating such self-energy corrections from quantum field theories.
 We find that the self-energies and their spacetime gradients lead to both the classical and quantum corrections on the Wigner functions and chiral kinetic equations.
-Our main results are given by eqs.~(\ref{eq:sol_WF})--(\ref{eq:C}).
-We then apply this formalism to study chiral transport phenomena of non-equilibrium neutrinos interacting with thermalized electrons, as realized, e.g., in core-collapse supernovae.
-As a consequence, we find neutrino currents along magnetic fields and the neutrino spin Hall effect induced by temperature and chemical potential gradients of electrons for anisotropic neutrino distributions; see eqs.~(\ref{eq:eff_CME}) and (\ref{eq:J_SHE}), respectively.
+Our main results are given by Eqs.~(\ref{eq:sol_WF})--(\ref{eq:C}).
+We then apply this formalism to study chiral transport phenomena of nonequilibrium neutrinos interacting with thermalized electrons.
+Such a situation is realized, e.g., in core-collapse supernovae, where the matter sector composed of electrons and nucleons is in thermal equilibrium due to the electromagnetic (or strong) interaction while neutrinos scattered with the matter sector only through the weak interaction are mostly out of equilibrium (see, e.g., Ref.~\cite{Bruenn:1985en}).
+As a consequence, we find neutrino currents along magnetic fields and the neutrino spin Hall effect induced by the density gradient for anisotropic neutrino distributions; see Eqs.~(\ref{eq:eff_CME}) and (\ref{eq:J_SHE}), respectively.

 We note that such a spin Hall effect is a universal feature of chiral particles not limited to neutrinos.
 In fact, it is known to appear also for photons~\cite{Liberman:1992zz,Bliokh:2004gz,Onoda:2004zz,Duval:2005ky,Gosselin:2006wp,Yamamoto:2017gla,Oancea:2020khc,Mameda:2022ojk} and gravitons~\cite{Yamamoto:2017gla,Andersson:2020gsj} with circular polarizations, e.g., in curved spacetime.
 A related spin Hall effect for quarks (as Dirac fermions) was also discussed in the context of heavy ion collisions~\cite{Liu:2020dxg}.